decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     //
     // (undocumented)
     Material: ComponentDefinition<ISchema<PBMaterial>>;
+    const // Warning: (ae-forgotten-export) The symbol "PBMeshCollider" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    MeshCollider: ComponentDefinition<ISchema<PBMeshCollider>>;
     const // Warning: (ae-forgotten-export) The symbol "PBMeshRenderer" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)